-Bad breath, or halitosis, is caused by an overgrowth of destructive anaerobic bacteria.
+Bad breath, or halitosis, is caused by an overgrowth of destructive bacteria.
 This type of bacteria lives without air and, in halitosis, produce air-borne sulfur compounds – the odors people close to us smell if we have bad breath.
 The bacteria that cause bad breath live inside and under the tongue coating.
 Everyone with serious bad breath has some tongue coating.
 While many people have it, the tongue coating isn’t normal.

 In addition, researchers are now proving that these same bacteria cause gum inflammation and are a scientifically proven factor in heart disease, diabetes, stroke, bacterial pneumonia, and other life-threatening diseases.